PeterSewell/nonrotating_necklace/README.md

 more-or-less stable as the wearer rotates - interestingly contrary to one's usual expectation that the two would rotate together.
-It's intended for dancers - aiming to accentuate dance movement, be moderately eye-catching, and be intruiging, but not to be excessively obtrusive.
+It's intended for dancers - aiming to accentuate dance movement, be moderately eye-catching, and be intriguing, but not to be excessively obtrusive.